Area Status: Open

 ** If the road is flooded, do not attempt to drive to Fort Gadsden.
 Flooded potholes can be dangerous and the fort site sits in a floodplain area **

-After 1.9 miles, turn left onto Fort Gadsden Road.
-Continue 1 mile to the interpretive area entrance on the left.
+Follow Brickyard Road for 1.9 miles and then turn left onto Fort Gadsden Road.
+Continue one mile to the interpretive area entrance on the left.